xlladdins/xll/README.md

 from the Visual Studio menu and add a [submodule](https://github.blog/2016-02-01-working-with-submodules/).

 > git init

 > git submodule add https://github.com/xlladdins/xll.git

+Copy the debugger setup from `xll\test`.

+> copy xll\test\test.vcxproj.user %projectname%.vcxproj.user

+Where `%projectname% is the name of the project you created.
+These steps can be perfomed by running the `setup.bat` in your project folder.
+Type `type setup.bat` from the command prompt to see what will be executed.

-In Solution Explorer right click on the Solution and `xll.vcxproj` using Add ► Existing Project...
+In Solution Explorer right click on the Solution and add `xll.vcxproj` from the `xll` subfolder of your project folder using Add ► Existing Project...
-At this point you can compile and run the add-in using `Debug ► Start Debugging` (`F5`).
+At this point you can compile and run the add-in[1] using `Debug ► Start Debugging` (`F5`).
 This compiles the dll, (with file extension `.xll`), and starts Excel with the add-in loaded.

+[1] You may have to restart Visual Studio to have it recognize the `.user` file.

 The program that the debugger starts and the arguments to use are specified in _project properties_.
 Right click on a project and select `Properties` (`Alt-Enter`) at the bottom of the popup menu.